 To recover after being attacked or bitten, the victim must prove that the dog inflicted severe injury without provocation.

 Sometimes dogs see themselves as superior to small children, especially if they are not used to them.
-A dog which has never shown an ounce of aggression to an adult can still attack a child they see as inferior for what may completely reasonable behavior.
+A dog that has never shown an ounce of aggression to an adult can still attack a child they see as inferior for what may be completely reasonable behavior.